-Since this revision, the System Settings pages are made identical to those on the local console.
+Since revision 2.0.0.x, the System Settings pages are made identical to those on the local console.
 Since the Setting pages are identical, the following pages will be omitted.
-Please refer to page 86 for the description of System Settings via a local console.
+Please refer to page 76 for the description of System Settings via a local console.